Some consequences of thermodynamic feasibility for the multistability and injectivity in chemical reaction networks: Results

+\begin{remark} Condition (\ref{AperpxB}) is also a requirement for the underlying network as given by the stoichiometric difference matrix $A \in \mathbb{R}^{n\times r}$, which need to be thermodynamically feasible in that sense. \end{remark}

 \begin{remark} Relation (\ref{feasibleorthogonal}) holds for all $x \in \mathbb{R}^n_{+}$.
-This might be a too restrictive condition for CRN systems.
-We assume that there exists such a parameter system such that condition (\ref{feasibleorthogonal}) is satisfied.
-In the theorem \ref{maintheoremfeasible} we also allow $\kappa$ for which thermodynamic feasibility is not allowed.
-But we obtain in that case that thermodynamic feasible reaction systems from theorem \ref{maintheoremfeasible} are contained in the set of injective systems as characterized in theorem \ref{injectmuller}. \end{remark}
+Condition (\ref{feasibleorthogonal}) is a property of the underlying CRN and is independent of its reaction constants and strictly positive species concentrations.
+In theorem \ref{maintheoremfeasible} we also allow $\kappa$ for which thermodynamic feasibility might not be realistic.
+But we obtain in that case that thermodynamic feasible reaction systems from theorem \ref{maintheoremfeasible} are contained in the set of injective systems as characterized in theorem \ref{thm:main}. \end{remark}